Uncovering smooth structures in single-cell data with PCS-guided neighbor embeddings: Methods

 \subsection{Computing Time}

-The primary computational cost of NESS arises from generating multiple neighbor embeddings of a dataset using different random initializations.
-To improve efficiency, we first compute the pairwise distance matrix or the k-nearest neighbor (KNN) graph from the input data and reuse this information across all rounds of low-dimensional embedding generation, thereby avoiding redundant computations.
-To empirically evaluate the computing time of NESS combined with different NE algorithms, we first report its runtime across a range of real and synthetic datasets analyzed in this study, for various NE algorithms and GCP values.
-We observe a generally linear relationship between GCP and runtime (Fig \ref{supp.fig.10}a), highlighting the efficiency gains enabled by our automated GCP selection procedure.

-We also compare the runtime of NESS(UMAP) to that of MuTrans, a popular method for modeling cell state transitions, across datasets with varying numbers of cells.
-While NESS(UMAP) is slightly slower than MuTrans for datasets with fewer than $1,000$ cells, it demonstrates significantly better scalability for larger datasets, particularly those with over $10^4$ cells (Fig \ref{supp.fig.10}b).
-In particular, for datasets of approximately $10^4$ cells, NESS(UMAP) completes in less than 17 minutes, which is the same amount of time MuTrans requires to analyze a dataset of only about 4,000 cells.
-Thess results demonstrate the computational efficiency of NESS and its scalability to large single-cell datasets as compared with the existing methods.
+\red{The primary computational cost of NESS arises from two components: (i) running the NE algorithm multiple times (e.g., 30 repetitions) to estimate stability, and (ii) evaluating multiple GCP values to identify the optimal parameter.
+Importantly, our benchmark is not the runtime of a single NE execution.
+In practice, tuning the GCP (e.g., perplexity) already requires scanning across multiple values to obtain a reasonable embedding; such parameter search is typically unavoidable.
+In this sense, NESS formalizes and systematizes what careful practice would already entail.
+Moreover, we mitigate excessive computational burden through two key mechanisms.
+First, our empirical results (Figures 2 and 3) reveal a structured relationship between stability scores and embedding quality, allowing early stopping once the global stability score plateaus or declines, thereby avoiding exhaustive exploration of large GCP values.
+Second, although each GCP requires multiple NE runs, the dominant cost in most NE methods lies in constructing the sample–sample affinity matrix, which can be reused across repeated runs for a fixed GCP.
+In Supplementary Figure \ref{supp.fig.10}b, we evaluate the runtime of full NESS under t-SNE.
+Across datasets of varying sizes, NESS(t-SNE) scales approximately linearly with sample size.
+In particular, for a dataset with 10,000 cells, NESS(t-SNE) with 30 repetitions required approximately 0.8 hours on a standard desktop; for 100,000 cells, it required approximately 3.4 hours.} In Supplementary Figure \ref{supp.fig.10}v, we evaluate the runtime of NESS(UMAP) and compare to that of MuTrans, a popular method for modeling cell state transitions, across datasets with varying numbers of cells.
+While NESS(UMAP) is slightly slower than MuTrans for datasets with fewer than $1,000$ cells, it demonstrates significantly better scalability for larger datasets, particularly those with over 10,000 cells (Fig \ref{supp.fig.10}c).
+In particular, for datasets of approximately 10,000 cells, NESS(UMAP) completes in less than 17 minutes, which is the same amount of time MuTrans requires to analyze a dataset of only about 4,000 cells.
+Thess results demonstrate the scalability of NESS to potential large single-cell datasets.